U.S. Department of State Seal

 If you overstay your ETA or any other visa, even for short periods, you may be subject to exclusion, detention, and removal by the Australian Department of Home Affairs.

-If you are travelling on a valid U.S. ePassport (a passport that contains an electronic chip) and are 16 years of age or older, you are eligible to use Australia’s automated border processing system, SmartGate, upon arrival in Australia (SmartGate kiosks are available only at participating airports).
+SmartGate: Most U.S passports issued since 2021 have an electronic chip.
+If you are 16 or older, you can use your passport with SmartGate—Australia’s automated border processing system—upon arrival at participating airports.
 There is no additional enrollment process or fee to use SmartGate.
 Visit the SmartGate website for more information and for a list of participating airports in Australia.

 Visit the Embassy of Australia website for the most current visa information.